What is morning sickness?

-Avoid foods with smells that bother you or make you nauseous.
+- Avoid foods with smells that bother you or make you nauseated.

-Eat bland foods when you feel nauseous (such as saltine crackers, gelatin desserts such as Jell-O, popsicles, chicken broths, ginger ale and pretzels).
+- Eat bland foods when you feel nauseated (such as saltine crackers, gelatin desserts such as Jell-O, popsicles, chicken broth, ginger ale, and pretzels).

-The iron in prenatal vitamins can bother some women.
-If you think your morning sickness is related to your vitamins, talk with your doctor and he or she may change your vitamins.
+- The iron in prenatal vitamins can bother some women.
+If you think your morning sickness is related to your vitamins, talk with your doctor and they may change your vitamins.

-Wearing “acupressure” wrist bands, which are sometimes used by passengers on boats to prevent sea sickness, may help some women who have morning sickness.
-You can buy the bands at drugstores, boating stores or travel agencies.
+- Wearing “acupressure” wrist bands may help some women who have morning sickness.
+These are sometimes used by passengers on boats to prevent sea sickness.
+You can buy the bands at drugstores, boating stores, or travel agencies.

 If these tips don’t provide some relief from morning sickness, talk to your doctor.
 Keep in mind that morning sickness does not mean your baby is sick.

 Do not take any medicines for morning sickness without talking to your doctor first.
 They may be able to prescribe the medicine Diclegis, which has been approved by the U.S. Food and Drug Administration (FDA) for treating morning sickness.
 In severe cases, your doctor may admit you to the hospital for IV fluids and monitoring.

 Living with morning sickness

 Some people who have morning sickness are only nauseated.
 Other people experience nausea and vomiting as a part of morning sickness.
 Some people have mild symptoms.
 Other people have the most severe form of morning sickness, hyperemesis gravidarum.

 No matter what type of morning sickness you have, staying nourished and hydrated is important.
 Try to continue to eat, even if you vomit afterward.
 Sometimes keeping your stomach full helps combat feelings of nausea.